replicatedhq/replicated-field-labs/labs/lab08-airgap-lite/README.md

 make release
 ```

-Once the release is made, you should be able to navigate back to the customer download portal we accessed from the customer page.
+Once the promotion is done, you should be able to navigate back to the customer download portal we accessed from the customer page.
-Scrolling to the bottom, you can click "show older bundles" to see the history of releases on the lab05-airgap channel.
+Scrolling to the bottom, you can click "show older bundles" to see the history of releases on the lab08-airgap channel.
 The new release may take a minute or two to build, so you're want to refresh the make until you see one
-with a timestamp that matches when you ran `make release`.
+with a timestamp that matches when you promoted the release.

 ![download-portal-more](img/download-portal-more.png)